-• Certified Fund Raising Executive (CFRE) designation preferred.
+• Certified Fund Raising Executive (CFRE) designation would be considered an asset.

 Specify and describe any special skills or type of training necessary to fulfil the requirements of the position (e.g. computer software, client service skills, conflict resolution, operating equipment)